No holds without a deposit! The animal(s) will not be held for you unless a deposit is made.

 Scruff - "Scruffing" is a temperament test.
 It involves holding the rat by the skin on the back of their neck.
 Sounds mean but it doesn't hurt when done right and it's a quick test.
 Ideally, all rats will not mind.
 Some mind more than others and while it's ideal for them to scruff nicely and even more ideal for them to "tuck" up their feet, it is not a clear determinant of good temperament.
 A rat can have a poor tuck and still have a friendly and loving temperament.

 Tucking - to lift up their feet and tuck them into the body while also going limp.

 Temperament rating for rats: (Both ratings of 5 and 4 are considered very good.
-Rating three means the rat is pretty good but will benefit from socialization.
-Rating 2 is considered fair meaning that they will need a fair amount of socialization, but will still make a good pet.)
+Rating three means the rat is pretty good, but will benefit from socialization.

 5. Exceptional, perfect.
 Has a perfect or very good tuck during scruff test.
 Rat is friendly and squishy.
-Often labeled breeding quality depending on other factors.
+Sometimes labeled pick of the litter depending on other factors.

 4. Great temperament, good or fair scruff, should settle quickly into his/her new home.

-Babies listed here are available unless stated otherwise.
+Animals listed below are available unless stated otherwise.